-The Project's partnership with the Industry Capability Network of WA (ICNWA) continues to deliver as many opportunities as possible for Australian industry to work on Gorgon.
-More than $AUD20 billion in contracts have already been awarded to Australian industry, creating more than 10,000 jobs around Australia.
+The Project's partnership with the Industry Capability Network of WA (ICNWA) has delivered opportunities for Australian industry to work on Gorgon.
+More than $AUD31 billion has been spent with more than 600 Australian companies on local goods and services to date.
+In turn, this has created more than 10,000 jobs around the nation.

-Opportunities continue to be listed, especially under Gorgon Operations as well as sub supply opportunities by successful Gorgon contractors.
+Opportunities continue to be listed, especially under Gorgon Operations.

 For queries relating to procurement and contracting opportunities listed please contact the Project directly: